alexwarth/am-looper/README.md

 To start recording a new layer, press SPACE.
 To stop recording, press SPACE again.
+(If you checked "use MIDI pedal", that will work, too!)

 If you point at a layer,